merschformann/sardine-can/README.md

 ### Contributors ###

 The code mainly originated from the master-thesis of Marius Merschformann in 2014.
+Find a copy [here](./Material/MasterThesis/MasterThesis_MariusMerschformann.pdf).
 The implementations around pre-processing were done by Daniel Erdmann and Simon Moss during a university project.
 Further work on ALNS & some further extensions were done in collaboration with Daniela Guericke.